Largest Inscribed Rectangles in Geometric Convex Sets: Optimization Models for MVIR and MVAIR

 \subsection{MVIR as an Optimization Problem}

-To make the derivation of the optimization model for the MVIR more clear, first, let's consider the $d$-dimensional maximum volume inscribed parallelotope in $C$.
+To make the derivation of the optimization model for the MVIR problem more clear, first, let's consider the $d$-dimensional maximum volume inscribed parallelotope in $C$.
 Let $x^1,x^2,..., x^{d+1}$ be a set of $d+1$ affinely independent vertices of the parallelotope and put $U=[u^1\;u^2\;...\; u^d]$, where $u^i=x^{i+1}-x^1,\; i=1,...,d$.
 Note that columns of $U$ are linearly independent and form a basis for $\mathbb{R}^d$.
-See Figure \ref{fig:LIR-image} for an instance in 2D, where $C$ is a polygon and the desired parallelogram is a rectangle.
+See Figure \ref{fig:LIR-image} for a special case in 2D, where $C$ is a compact convex polygon and the desired parallelogram is a rectangle.

 The following definitions are required for constructing the optimization model.

 \begin{Def} A vector $x=(x_1,...,x_d)$ in $\mathbb{R}^d$ is lexicographically positive if its first non-zero coordinate is positive. \end{Def}